jstarczewski/AirPollutionMonitoringApp/README.md

 # AirPollutionMonitoringApp
-Simple android App to show air pollution.
+Simple android App that shows air pollution level in the biggest cities of Poland.
 ## About AirPollutionMonitoring
 AirPollutionMonitoring is a App version of project that I created to pass "The basics of Software Engineering" course.
-Created to show my basic understanding of popular Android liblaries and frameworks.
+Created to show my basic understanding of popular Android liblaries and frameworks and as a training before building another "real" project. <br/> During development process I learned and practiced how to : <br/>
-## Build with
+* follow a basic Model-View-Presenter (MVP) architecture with Dagger (when needed)
-1. RXJava
+* use dependency injection framewroks both for views (ButterKnife) and modules (Dagger 2)
-2. Retrofit
+* retrive data asynchronously with RXJava
-3. ButterKnife
+* retrive data from REST API in JSON format with Retrofit and Moshi
-4. Moshi
+## Furuture of AirPolltuionMonitoringApp
-5. Dagger 2
+There is no future of AirPollutionMonitoringApp.
+The whole project was created to practice basic usage of frameworks mentioned above.
+Now I will probably end up learning Kotlin, MVVM and building real project that will be uploaded to Google Play Store